MohdGhazanfar/DebiasUrduNLP/README.md

 ### app.py

-Performs embedding surgery on the NLP model urdu-roberta-small, meaning it swaps its word embeddings with our gender-debiased embeddings on an architectural level.
+Performs embedding surgery on the NLP model **urdu-roberta-small**, meaning it swaps its word embeddings with our gender-debiased embeddings on an architectural level.
 The results can be seen using an interface in which an Urdu word prediction model is integrated.

 Run Command:
 ```bash